privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 devices with limited processing power, or may be too slow to render ads due to network latency.

-This Trusted Auction Service proposal outlines a way to allow Protected Audience computation to take place on cloud servers, rather than running locally on a user's device.
+This Bidding and Auction Services proposal outlines a way to allow Protected Audience computation to take place on cloud servers, rather than running locally on a user's device.
 Moving computations to the cloud has the following benefits: